TO TOP

 M. Sc.
 K. Telaar

-Link to the presentation slides of the final event:
+Link to the presentation slides of the final project workshop

-Links to the GitHub repositories of individual case studies of the project:
+Links to the GitHub Repositories of the main model and individual case studies:

-Quantifying renewable capacity expansion limitations in energy system modelling and thei impact on future hydrogen production:
+Quantifying renewable capacity expansion limitations in energy system modelling and their impact on future hydrogen production